-Most knee-jerk, automatic, impulsive reactions while in the throes of an anxiety attack are the result of your brain’s amygdala, propelling you into fight-flight-freeze mode.
+Most knee-jerk, automatic, impulsive reactions which occur while in the throes of an anxiety attack are the result of your brain’s amygdala, propelling you into fight-flight-freeze mode.

 So to beat your anxiety at its own game, you’ve got to do differently next time your heart starts racing or you feel panicked just thinking about that upcoming extended family get-together.

 To get your brain on the right side of calm, you’ve got to give it a break.